mingxuan-fu/tyro-api-testing/README.md

-# TYRO PAYMENT Product API Testing
+# TYRO Product API Testing

 This Python script performs minor testing of the Tyro Banking API, specifically the product API.